valkey-io/valkey-doc/docs/connect/cli.md

 In the first part of the output, each new key larger than the previous larger key (of the same type) encountered is reported.
-The summary section provides general stats about the data inside the Redis instance.
+The summary section provides general stats about the data inside the Valkey instance.

 The program uses the `SCAN` command, so it can be executed against a busy server without impacting the operations, however the `-i` option can be